-Anyone can walk in and receive a professional assessment for their substance use or mental health.
+Anyone can walk in and receive a professional assessment for their substance use or mental health needs.
 We will use the "No Wrong Door" approach.

 Inpatient treatment will be offered to anyone who needs a 24-hour stabilization period for their recovery in accordance with the American Society of Addiction Medicine's criteria

-Two Rivers will have the capacity to take in people charged with minor crimes who agree to receive treatment instead of prison time.
+Two Rivers will have the capacity to take in people charged with minor crimes who agree to receive treatment instead of incarceration.

 Two Rivers will be equipped to evaluate urgent behavioral health situations and refer patients to the appropriate care.

 Medical monitoring of the detoxification process if the abrupt withdrawal has the potential to cause life-threatening issues.